Rayhan12/nest_js_with_micro-orm_setup/README.md

 # 1. Generate initial migration
 npx mikro-orm migration:create --initial

+# IF ITS NOT THE FIRST TIME
+npx mikro-orm migration:create --name <custome name>

 # 2. Run the migration
 npx mikro-orm migration:up

 # 3. Restart your application
 npm run start:dev
 ```

+## NOTES
+- 🔖 When building entity, if you bring in other entity pull it like this `../../user/entities/user.entity`